machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `repeate_episode`
 Repeats the current episode.

-**What it does**
-- Stops the current execution path.
-- Requests Ghostwriter to restart the same episode.
-- Preserves the existing project context for the repeated run.
-- Uses an internal exception-based signal to trigger the repeat.
+**Description**
+Use this tool when the current episode should be retried.
+Ghostwriter restarts the same episode and preserves the existing project context, which allows a workflow to retry after updating temporary state.

 **Features**
-- Useful when a step should be retried with updated context.
-- Helps implement loop-like behavior inside multi-episode workflows.
-- Keeps previously stored context values available during the retry.
+- Repeats the current episode.
+- Preserves project-scoped context values.
+- Useful for retry and loop-like workflow behavior.
+- Can log a custom message before the repeat happens.

 **Input parameters**
-This tool does not take any input parameters.
+- `message` *(string, optional)*: Custom response message to output before repeating the episode.

 ## File system tools

 ### `read_file_from_file_system`
 Reads a text file from the file system.

-**What it does**
-- Opens a file relative to the current project working directory.
+**Description**
+Use this tool to inspect the current contents of a file in the active project.
+The path is resolved relative to the working directory provided by Ghostwriter, and the file is returned as text using the selected character set.

+**Features**
-- Reads the entire file as text.
+- Reads full file content as text.
-- Uses the requested character encoding, or `UTF-8` by default.
+- Works with paths relative to the current project.
+- Supports custom text decoding.
 - Returns `File not found.` when the target file does not exist.

-**Features**
-- Useful for reviewing source files, configuration files, templates, and documentation.
-- Returns the exact current content of the selected file.
-- Supports custom text decoding when a different charset is needed.

 **Input parameters**
 - `file_path` *(string, required)*: Path to the file to read.